Neural Link Prediction with Walk Pooling: Discussion

 \section{Discussion}

-Link prediction differs from node classification in that the topology of the underlying graph plays an essential role, even with node attributes present.
+The topology of a graph plays a much more important role in link prediction than node classification, even with node attributes.
 Link prediction and topology are entangled, so to speak, since topology is \textit{defined} by the links.
-Most GNN-based link prediction methods generate predictions from node representations and thus do not adequately leverage topological information.
+Most GNN-based link prediction methods work with node representations and do not adequately leverage topological information.

 Our proposed \walkpool, to the contrary, jointly encodes node representations and graph topology into \textit{learned} topological features.
 The central idea is how to leverage learning: we apply attention to the node representations and interpret the attention coefficients as transition probabilities of a graph random walk. \walkpool is a trainable topological heuristic, thus explicitly considering long-range correlations, but without making ad hoc assumptions like the classical heuristics.
 This intuition is borne out in practice: combining supervised or unsupervised graph neural networks with \walkpool yields state-of-the-art performance on a broad range of benchmarks with diverse structural characteristics.
 Remarkably, \walkpool achieves this with the same set of hyperparameters on all tasks regardless of the network type and generating mechanism.